 - 1. Course quality, that is, the extent to which it's informed by good disciplinary theory and practice. - 2.
-Appeal to prospective students' needs and interests. - 3.
+Appeal to students' needs and interests. - 3.
 Variety in relation to recent offerings in the minors.

-For proposals that do well in all three criteria, preference will go to faculty who have not recently taught a minors course, and to faculty who can teach the course on-load in lieu of an annual project.
-The Executive Director will put out a call for proposals by winter quarter for the following year.
+For proposals that do well in all three criteria, preference will go to faculty who have not recently taught a minors course, and to faculty who can teach the course Through Path 1 (above) rather than Path 2.